jmerlini/projecteuler/problem67/readme.md

 That is, 3 + 7 + 4 + 9 = 23.

 **Note:** 3 + 7 + 6 + 9 is invalid since 6 is not a child of 7.

-## To Do

-The Project Euler problem had a triangle with 99 lines, so the code work specifically for that triangle.
-Need to generalize it for any triangle.